Etienne-Paulin Gagne Biography

-Etienne-Paulin Gagne Biography and Poems.
-This is biographical information on Etienne-Paulin Gagne, one of the best poets of all time.
-This biography page also provides a link to poems written by Gagne, as well as, a video biography...if available.
+The biography of Etienne-Paulin Gagne.
+This page has biographical information on Etienne-Paulin Gagne, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Etienne-Paulin Gagne (June 8, 1808 – August 1876) was a French poet, essayist, lawyer, politician, inventor, and eccentric whose best known poem, The Woman-Messiah, is among the longest poems in French, or any language.
 The poem is 25,000 verses (60 acts and 12 songs) and is notable for its 24th act entitled Bestiologie which enumerates the advantages that a citizen of Paris would have by marrying the animals of the Jardin des Plantes.
 He is also notable for proposing "Anthropophagy" at a public meeting and offering himself as food to starving Algerians..
 French poet essayist lawyer politician inventor and eccentric